skilld-labs/trino-odbc/docs/markdown/setup/Okta-setup.md

 ## Prerequisites
 1. Admin permissions in AWS to create the identity provider and the roles.
 2. An Okta account at Okta (https://www.okta.com)
-3. Permission to access to Timestream
+3. Permission to access to Trino

 ## Steps